-Initial Stage of the Productivity Movement in Cambodia
+Initial stage of the productivity movement in Cambodia

-Cambodia made a strong, consistent move from a traditional to a modern economic structure, and thus Cambodians enjoyed rapid growth in the last decade.
+Chea Sieng Hong APO Director for Cambodia and Secretary of State of the Ministry of Industry, Mines and Energy ambodia made a strong, consistent move from a traditional to a modern economic structure, and thus Cambodians enjoyed rapid growth in the last decade.
 Furthermore, to cope with the effects of globalization, productivity and quality development in both the public and private sectors is deemed to be a contributor to economic growth and poverty reduction.
 Political stability in Cambodia has opened up a window of opportunities for social and economic development after a decade of political instability and insecurity as well as economic and social chaos.
 The threat of the Khmer Rouge eroded and then disappeared following the "win-win" policy under the initiatives of Samdech Techo Hun Sen, Prime Minister of the Royal Government of Cambodia from 1996 to 1998, which led to the uprooting of the Khmer Rouge military and political organizations.
 The sweeping changes in the political, social, and economic environment have made Cambodia an oasis of peace, security, stability, and development.
 Due to our hopes, efforts, and practical thinking, Cambodia has successfully turned from a nightmare into a continuous development landscape.